grafana/mimir/docs/configuration/config-file-reference.md

 # CLI flag: -querier.max-query-parallelism
 [max_query_parallelism: <int> | default = 14]

-# Limit the time range (end - start time) of label names and values queries.
+# Limit the time range (end - start time) of series, label names and values
-# This limit is enforced in the querier.
-If the requested time range is outside
+# queries.
+This limit is enforced in the querier.
+If the requested time range is
-# the allowed range, the request will not fail but will be manipulated to only
+# outside the allowed range, the request will not fail but will be manipulated
-# query data within the allowed time range.
+# to only query data within the allowed time range.
 0 to disable.
 # CLI flag: -store.max-labels-query-length
 [max_labels_query_length: <duration> | default = 0s]